Contentstack LogoContentstack Logo

 Let's discuss some of the best practices for avoiding CORS errors by using a Custom Field Extension in Contentstack.

-CORS proxy can be a helpful solution to make cross-origin requests.
-The proxy layer sits between your request and its destination without knowing the request’s origin.
+Utilizing a CORS proxy offers a practical solution for handling cross-origin requests.
+The proxy acts as an intermediary between your request and its intended destination, effectively masking the request's origin.

 A more commonly used solution to resolve CORS error is to use a serverless function.
 It is an alternate way to proxy your requests, but instead of relying on a free third-party service, you can build your micro-infrastructure to call a web service and feed data to an API endpoint.